Mar-tin-G/LocalUrlToText/README.md

 * Links to topics can be displayed as _Topic Title_ instead of _http://yourboard/viewtopic.php?f=5&t=2_.
 * You can also include the name of the forum containing that topic to the link, e.g. _Topic Title (Forum Name)_.
 * Similar text replacements are available for links to posts and to member profile pages.
+* Local links within Custom profile fields can be replaced as well.
 * Supports [Pages extension](https://www.phpbb.com/customise/db/extension/pages/)
 * Works with [External Links extension](https://www.phpbb.com/community/viewtopic.php?f=456&t=2270671)